Employer of Record in the Philippines

 • Flexible scaling: Easily adjust your team size without the administrative burden of onboarding and offboarding individual employees.

-• Reduced hiring time: EORs streamline the hiring process, allowing you to quickly find and hire qualified candidates.
+• Reduced hiring time: EORs streamline the hiring process, allowing you to find and hire qualified candidates quickly.

-It is neither difficult nor impossible to hire Filipino workers from the Philippines.
-Employers need to understand and calculate the Employer of Record in the Philippines cost to avoid unnecessary financial burdens.
+It is easy to hire Filipino workers.
+However, employers need to understand and calculate the Employer of Record in the Philippines to avoid unnecessary financial burdens.

 If you are looking for the best Employer of Record partners in the Philippines, sign up with Global Squirrels – a hiring and payroll solution.